claudiu-persoiu/Just-Quizzing-Server/README.md

 - Backup the *data* folder in a safe location;
 - Overwrite the files with the new version;
-- Copy the data folder back in the directory and overwrite with your saved files;
+- Copy the data folder back in the quiz and overwrite with your saved files;
 - Make sure the web server have write permissions to *db.info* file and *questions-img* folder;
 - Open *yourdomain/update-db.php* to update the database, if there aren't any issues you should see *Update complete*;
 - After the script has run successfully delete *update-db.php*.